Saba-Burduli/Handling-Exception-./README.md

 Handling Exception .
 Is most important thing in C#

 Why We need this type of things in Programming ?
-So actually Handling Exception Is Exception We can use many different situations..If you Want
+So actually Handling Exception's Is Exceptions type We can use many different situations..If you Want Exception who can work without end programm or shut down its great

 For more Information Here is my Mail : sabagg790@gmail.com